foreveryone1/ObsidianNotes/1 notes/10 music/Sharks eat people too.md

 # fly the coop [working title]
-do you remember the forest in our backyard?
+do you remember the forest beside our houses?
 we'd bike like fools over logs and ditches
 and in the light filtered by the canopy
 time didn't exist until our mothers called us home